-- 3.23 Option 1 is assessed against the "Current Euratom regime" and "Do Nothing" counterfactuals.
-As the nuclear industry in the UK is relatively wide-ranging and diverse, we disaggregate the impact into three broad categories. - 1) Administration costs: these are the costs of operating within the proposed new safeguards regime to both the ONR and the civil nuclear industry. - 2) Power Sector Impacts: this examines the impact the proposed safeguards regimes will have relative to the counterfactuals.
+- 3.22 Option 1 is assessed against the "Current Euratom regime" and "Do Nothing" counterfactuals.
+As the nuclear industry in the UK is relatively wide-ranging and diverse, we disaggregate the impact into three broad categories. - a) Administration costs: these are the costs of operating within the proposed new safeguards regime to both the ONR and the civil nuclear industry. - b) Power Sector Impacts: this examines the impact the proposed safeguards regimes will have relative to the counterfactuals.
 In assessing the impact on the power sector, we focus mainly on the "energy trilemma" of affordability, decarbonisation and security of supply.
-We consider the impact on both nuclear and non-nuclear generation. - 3) Wider impacts: as noted above, the nuclear industry in the UK is varied and diverse, with a significant number of supply chain industries operating within the UK.
-We account for the impact the Option 1 will have on these supply side industries, and the wider economy in general. - 3.24 The table below outlines the main impact categories when comparing the proposed option to the current Euratom regime and a description by the main affected groups:
+We consider the impact on both nuclear and non-nuclear generation. - c) Wider impacts: as noted above, the nuclear industry in the UK is quite varied and diverse, with a significant number of supply chain industries operating within the UK.
+We account for the impact the Option 1 will have on these supply side industries, and also the wider economy in general.

+3.23 The table below outlines the main impact categories when comparing the proposed option and a des scription by the main affected groups:

-Impact Category Main Analytical Approach Summary of impacts by main affected groups Administration Costs Quantitative assessment based on ONR and industry estimates A. Cost to ONR of administering the new regulatory regime.
-B. Cost to nuclear businesses of living under different regulatory circumstances C. IAEA Costs D. Familiarisation costs for sites that are not covered by the Euratom regime Power Sector Impacts Qualitative assessment E. Changes to security of electricity supply F. Ability to meet our decarbonisation target G. Wholesale price impacts Wider impacts: nuclear industry and reputation Qualitative assessment and consultation with stakeholders H. Wider Economic I. Fuel Production & Enrichment J. Other power sector impacts (e.g. Impact of withdrawing from new nuclear programme) K. Decommissioning & Waste Management L. Research & Development M. International reputation
+Impact Category Main Analytical Approach Summary of impacts by main affected groups Administration Costs A. Cost to ONR of administer the new regulatory regime.
+B. Cost to nuclear business living under different regular circumstances (familiarisation e.g. changes to being insper maintaining accounting syst form filling, compliance.
+Power Sector Impacts Qualitative assessment C. Changes to security of electricity supply D. Ability to meet our decarbonisation target E. Wholesale price impacts Wider impacts: nuclear industry and reputation Trade data and consultation with stakeholders F. Wider Economic G. Fuel Production & Enrichment H. Other power sector impacts (e.g. Impact of withdrawing from new nuclear programme)